-Vast lakes, rich wetlands, breathtaking African sunsets and a tradition of superb guiding contribute to Zambia’s immense appeal as a safari destination.
+Vast lakes and wetlands, long and life-giving rivers, breathtaking African sunsets and a rich tradition of guiding all contribute to Zambia’s immense appeal as a safari destination.

-Its most famous landmark, Victoria Falls, which it shares with Zimbabwe, attracts nature lovers and thrillseekers alike.
-Visit in March or April, when the falls are in full spate, and you’ll be bowled over by the rainbows, the roar of the fast-falling water and the dense, drenching clouds of spray.
-The Zambezi River, which is glassy-smooth above the falls and wild below, is perfect for canoe safaris and adrenaline rush activities such as white-water rafting and river surfing.
-There are beautiful riverside lodges dotted along its upper banks.
+Its most famous landmark, Victoria Falls, which it shares with Zimbabwe, attracts nature lovers and thrill-seekers alike.
+Visit in March or April, when the falls are in full spate, and you’ll be bowled over by the rainbows, the roar of the cascading water and the dense, drenching clouds of spray.

-Zambia is not as high-profile a safari destination as Kenya, Tanzania or South Africa, but it’s a favourite with those in the know.
-Packed with inspiring landscapes and fascinating wildlife, it’s a very good choice for those who want to immerse themselves in a pristine wilderness.
+Beyond the falls, Zambia is not as high-profile a safari destination as Kenya, Tanzania or South Africa, but it’s a favourite with those in the know.
+Packed with untamed wilderness and fascinating wildlife, minus the crowds, Zambia is the African bush at its most raw and romantic.